 With the expanded environment, I found myself getting easily turned around, way more so than in the previous game.
 However, it does offer you a chance to explore every dark alley and passageway for new implants (enhancements) and audio logs.
 It also gives you ample foes to cut limb from limb (literally), which earns you abundant tech scraps for leveling or upgrades.
 There are still shortcuts that make it easier to travel back to safe zones and to reach bosses without having to retread through entire sections of the game.

-Combat focuses on a mixture of horizontal and vertical attacks, instead of the light and heavy attack buttons that other games in the genre utilizes.
-Instead, quick taps signify a light attack, while holding down an attack button unleashes a much more powerful attack, one that can break through shielded enemies.
-Combos combine the use of both types of attacks, and you’ll learn which work best, depending upon where you are targeting.
-The limb targeting system returns from the first game, letting you chose to focus on a specific limb, and hopefully remove it from the body.
+Combat focuses on a mixture of horizontal and vertical attacks, instead of the light and heavy attack buttons that other games in the genre utilize.
+Quick taps signify a light attack, while holding down an attack button unleashes a much more powerful attack, one that can break through shielded enemies.
+Combos combine the use of both types of attacks, and you'll learn which work best depending upon where you are targeting.
+The limb targeting system returns from the first game, letting you choose to focus on a specific limb and hopefully remove it from the body.
 Doing so earns you a schematic for the exact piece of armor or weapon the enemy had equipped.
-It still feels strangely satisfying to see heads, and body parts flying in almost every direction in slow motion.
-Energy temporally earned by successfully attacking foes can be converted into saved stim heal.
+It still feels strangely satisfying to see heads and body parts flying in almost every direction in slow motion.
+Energy temporarily earned by successfully attacking foes can be converted into saved stim heals.

 The Surge 2 builds upon the formula from the first game in the series with some notable improvements.
-The Surge 2 is still a grind-heavy game, especially if you want to fully upgrade your gear, and acquire full/partial sets for their sweet bonuses.
+It's still a grind-heavy game, especially if you want to fully upgrade your gear and acquire full/partial sets for their sweet bonuses.
 The game features a much stronger narrative, a well-designed character creator, and an exciting cast of NPCs to meet throughout your adventure.

 Note: The Surge 2 was reviewed on PC.
 A digital copy of the game was provided by the publisher/developer.